Gardenia jasminoides: Taxonomy

 German-Dutch botanist Georg Rumphius had seen Gardenia jasminoides on the island of Amboina (Ambon), noting in his Herbarium Amboinense around 1700 that it was a "delightful ornament" called catsjopiri or catsjopiring in Malay.
 He reported that it had been imported there from Batavia (Jakarta).
 Swedish taxonomist Carl Linnaeus recognized the value of Rumphius' work and assigned his student Olaf Stickman to study it.
 Stickman's dissertation was printed in 1754.
 He subsequently described the species as Varneria augusta in 1759.

 English naturalist John Ellis described Gardenia jasminoides in 1761, having realised on dissecting the flower that it was not closely related to jasmine and warranted a new genus.
 He had initially proposed Warneria after the original plant's owner in England.
 However, Warner declined to have it named for him and so Ellis chose Gardenia to honour Scottish naturalist Alexander Garden.
 Ellis had also proposed Augusta as a generic name, which Linnaeus rejected.
 It gained its association with the name jasmine when botanist and artist Georg Dionysius Ehret depicted it.
 Ehret queried whether it was a jasmine because the flowers resembled the plant.
 The name stuck and lived on as common name and scientific epithet.

 Linnaeus gave it the name Gardenia florida in 1762 in the second edition of his Species Plantarum.
 American botanist Elmer D. Merrill followed Stickman with Gardenia augusta in 1917; however, Rumphius' original work was later deemed insufficient to describe the species, so these names are nomina nuda.

 Also based on Rumphius' work, Swedish naturalist Carl Peter Thunberg gave it the name Gardenia radicans in his 1780 work on the genus entitled Dissertatio botanica de Gardenia.
 London nurseryman Conrad Loddiges described a form he had in cultivation as Gardenia angustifolia in 1821, holding it to be distinct on the basis of its narrow leaves.

 Gardenia jasminoides is highly variable in morphology, particularly in the sizes of leaves, calyx lobes and corollas in different populations.
 This has led to Chinese authorities describing several varieties that are not accepted elsewhere.
 W.C.
 Chen gave the name G. jasminoides var. fortuneana to a large double-flowered sterile form that does not produce seed and is widely cultivated.

 The common names cape jasmine and cape jessamine derive from the earlier belief that the flower originated in Cape of Good Hope, South Africa.
 Other common names include danh-danh and jasmin.

 Distribution and habitat

-Gardenia jasminoides is native to southern East Asia, mainland Southeast Asia, and northeastern South Asia, including Bangladesh, Cambodia, East Himalaya, Hainan, Japan, Laos, mainland China, Taiwan, Thailand and Vietnam, where its native habitat is forest and undergrowth along streams, and on sloping and hilly terrain to an altitude of 1500 m.
+Gardenia jasminoides is native to southern East Asia, mainland Southeast Asia, and northeastern South Asia, including Nepal, Bangladesh, Cambodia, East Himalaya, Hainan, Japan, Laos, mainland China, Taiwan, Thailand and Vietnam, where its native habitat is forest and undergrowth along streams, and on sloping and hilly terrain to an altitude of 1500 m.
 The species has been introduced to other areas with suitable climate and habitat, including Caroline Islands, Comoros, Korea, Marianas, Marshall Islands, Society Islands and Tubuai Islands.